 In San Francisco in the 1950s, Margaret was a woman trying to make it on her own after leaving her husband with only her daughter and her paintings.
 She meets gregarious ladies' man and fellow painter Walter Keane in a park while she was struggling to make an impact with her drawings of children with big eyes.
 The two quickly become a pair with outgoing Walter selling their paintings and quiet Margaret holed up at home painting even more children with big eyes.
 But Walter's actually selling her paintings as his own.
 A clash of financial success and critical failure soon sends Margaret reeling in her life of lies.
 With Walter still living the high life, Margaret's going to have to try making it on her own again and re-claiming her name and her paintings.
 Written by

-An early scene shows Margaret and Walter painting a landscape in San Francisco at the beautiful Palace of Fine Arts building.
-However, in the 1950s the 1915 constructed Palace had not yet been restored and was in a crumbling state of ruins and fenced off and not visible to the public.
-It wasn't until the late 1960s that the palace was restored to its original beauty.
+An early scene shows Margaret and Walter painting a landscape in San Francisco at the Palace of Fine Arts building.
+In the 1950s the Palace was a crumbling ruin, fenced off and not visible to the public.
+It was restored in the 1960s.
 See more »

 Not typical Tim Burton, still a nice drama that's fun and it inspires with love, and finding artistic discovery.